October 7th 2019

 It’s been around since 2003, and frequently comes up whenever people talk about customer satisfaction and customer loyalty.
 But if you’ve never used it, you may well wonder, ‘What is NPS?’.

-Net Promoter Score® (NPS) is a customer loyalty and satisfaction rating used by thousands of businesses across the world.
-Developed by Fred Reichheld, Bain & Company and Satmetrix, NPS was designed to help companies measure general customer satisfaction and predict their fortunes over 3 years.
+Net Promoter Score® (NPS) is a customer loyalty and satisfaction rating developed by Fred Reichheld, Bain & Company and Satmetrix.
+NPS was designed to help companies measure general customer satisfaction and predict their fortunes over 3 years.

 How does NPS work?